NITCbase/nitcbase.github.io/docs/Roadmap/Stage08.md

 }
 ```

 > **TASK**: Implement the `BlockAccess::deleteRelation()` method by looking at the [design docs](../Design/Block%20Access%20Layer.md#blockaccess--deleterelation).
 The algorithm specified in the docs calls `BPlusTree::bPlusDestroy()` to free any indexes that exist for the relation.
 Since we have not yet implemented indexing, this call may be omitted.
-The rest of the design remains the same.
+Except for the variables, constants, and methods referring to indexing, the rest of the design remains the same.

 </details>